aeimer/latex-template-hsrm-bachelorthesis/readme.md

 __This template is _INOFFICIAL_ and may help you to design your own template.__

+Thanks to [iNeedCode](https://github.com/iNeedCode/latex_template) for the examples, I think the root of this template belongs to him.

 ## Anmerkungen
 - Die Vorlage ist, durch den breiteren Rand links, für den einseitigen Druck gedacht.
 - ```disable``` das ```easy-todo``` Paket vor dem finalen Bauen